Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 • To plan the theoretical studies, take into account the Learning outcomes of TuDMM and your career plans.

-5. Degree certificates and transcripts of study records
+2. Degree certificate(s) and transcript(s) of study records

 NB!
 Please keep your original degree certificates and other relevant educational documents at hand during the application process.